 Minimum Gen Ed Grade Requirement: A grade of a C- (70%) is considered a minimum passing grade for Written Communication 1 (ENGL1613), and Written Communication 2 (ENGL1813).
-Any grade below this minimum passing standard is considered a failing grade.
+Any grade below this minimum passing standard does not meet degree requirements.

-RN-BSN Minimum Nursing Course Requirements: A grade of a C (73%) is considered a minimum passing grade for Nursing Courses.
-Any grade below this minimum passing standard is considered a failing grade.
-See RN-BSN Program Progression Requirements for Nursing Program for further information.
+RN to BSN Minimum Nursing Course Requirements: A grade of a C (73%) is considered a minimum passing grade for Nursing Courses.
+Any grade below this minimum passing standard does not meet degree requirements.
+See RN to BSN program Progression Requirements for Nursing Program for further information.

-On the following pages are the lists of required courses for the programs offered by the School of Nursing.
+On the following pages are the lists of required courses for the programs offered by the Department of Nursing.

-Bachelor of Science in Nursing (RN-BSN Completion Program)
+Bachelor of Science in Nursing (RN to BSN Completion Program)

 General Education Requirements 45

 Biblical Studies 6

 English Written Communications and/or Speech 6

 Mathematics and/or Science (Biology, Chemistry, Physics, etc.) 12

 Liberal Arts and Sciences (Humanities, Literature, Philosophy, Ministry and Christian Thought) 9

 Additional Required (Additional courses from the other categories not already used) 9

-Introduction to Adult Studies in Nursing (CLAC3213) (Must be taken first or concurrently with the 3
+Introduction to Adult Studies in Nursing (CLAC3213) (Must be taken first or concurrently with the first course) 3

-first course)

 Major Requirements 36

 Pathophysiology (NURS3813) 3

 Nursing Informatics (NURS3613) 3

 Nursing's Role in Health Care (NURS3213) 3

 Theoretical Foundations of Nursing (NURS3313) 3

 Spiritual Care of the Client (NURS3713) 3

 Nursing Ethics Seminar (NURS3723) 3

 Nursing Research (NURS4323) 3

 Health Assessment for Nursing Practice (NURS4653) 3

 Health Promotion Across the Lifespan (NURS4643) 3

 Intercultural Nursing (NURS4433) 3

 Community Health Nursing (NURS4533) 3

 Management in Nursing (NURS4933) 3

 General Electives or Minor 39

 Grand Total 120

-^{}If a student has completed 12 credit hours with OKWU, they may be considered exempt from this course requirement.
+\If a student has completed 12 credit hours with OKWU, they may be considered exempt from this course requirement.